malibiranrc/my-nodejs-app/README.md

 ## VIII.
 Setting Up GitHub Actions

 Create a `.github/workflows` directory in your repository and add a `ci-cd.yaml` file to define your GitHub Actions workflow.
-Here's an example:
+You can refer to the code comments for explanations on what each step does.
+Here is an example:

 ```yaml
 # This is a basic workflow to help you get started with Actions